eimanebreja/GeniusKid/README.md

 ## Get Started

 Install it in your local server.
+Thank you.